akkartik/mu/subx/Readme.md

 ## The syntax of SubX programs

 SubX programs map to the same ELF binaries that a conventional Linux system uses.
-Linux ELF binaries consist of a series of segments.
+Linux ELF binaries consist of a series of _segments_.
 In particular, they distinguish between code and data.
 Correspondingly, SubX programs consist of a series of segments, each starting with a header line: `==` followed by a name.
 The first segment is assumed to be for code, and the second for data.
 By